Heinz Baked Beans: History

-In 1886, Heinz Baked Beans were first sold at the Fortnum & Mason department store in London.
+In 1886, Heinz Baked Beans were first sold in the UK at the Fortnum & Mason department store in London.
 After opening its first overseas office in London in 1896, the company opened its first UK factory in Peckham, south London, in 1905.
 This was followed by a second factory at Harlesden, north-west London in 1919.
 Production was started at a former munitions factory at Standish, near Wigan, in 1946.
 A new factory opened in Kitt Green, also near Wigan, in 1958.

+The Heinz company created a marketing campaign to encourage people to eat more beans in 1927.

-Between 1941 and 1948, The Ministry of Food classified Heinz Baked Beans as an "essential food" as part of its wartime rationing system.
+Between 1941 and 1948, the Ministry of Food classified Heinz Baked Beans as an "essential food" as part of its wartime rationing system.

 In 1967, Heinz launched an advertising campaign with the slogan "Beanz Meanz Heinz".
 The phrase was created by advertising executive Maurice Drake and went on to become one of the best-known advertising slogans in the United Kingdom.
 Drake later said the slogan was "written over two pints of beer in The Victoria pub in Mornington Crescent".

 In 1998, Heinz Baked Beans was voted one of 12 top brands of the millennium in the United Kingdom.

 The beans were rebranded as "Heinz Baked Beanz" in the United Kingdom in 2004, then again rebranded as "Heinz Beanz" in 2008, dropping the word "Baked", as the original title was "a bit of a mouthful to pronounce", according to the company.

 As of 2012, the Heinz factory in Kitt Green was one of the largest food factories in Europe, and produced more than one billion cans of food every year.

-In 2016, Heinz's advertising campaign featuring people using empty beans cans as musical instruments was banned by the Advertising Standards Authority on safety grounds.
+In 2016, Heinz's advertising campaign featuring people using empty beans cans as musical instruments was banned by the Advertising Standards Authority (ASA) on safety grounds.

-BPA allegations

-In 2001, the UK's Food Standards Agency examined canned goods for the hormone disruptor bisphenol A (BPA) and found traces in 38 of 62 samples.
+In 2001, the UK's Food Standards Agency examined canned goods for the endocrine disruptor BPA (bisphenol A) and found traces in 38 of 62 samples.
 Heinz is one of the companies that says it uses BPA.
 BPA forms part of the membrane that lines the cans.
 The Heinz company put out a statement – "Although UK and European food authorities have stated that minute levels of BPA in can coatings are safe, Heinz remains committed to moving to alternatives."
 By 2019, Heinz UK claimed to have switched to non-BPA cans for most of its products such as most popular varieties of beans.

+Manufacture outside of the UK

+Heinz Beans are manufactured and/or distributed in several Commonwealth countries outside of the UK.

+Canada

+Heinz tinned beans have been manufactured in Canada for more than 100 years.
+The "Heinz Beans Original in Tomato Sauce" tin looks similar to the UK version but has a bit of a different recipe.
+Several additional styles of Heinz beans are manufactured in Canada, including "British Style" and a version made with maple syrup.

+New Zealand

+Heinz Beans "English Recipe" are manufactured in New Zealand.
+Heinz Beans in Tomato Sauce Vegetarian that are distributed in Malaysia are made in New Zealand.